A jury finds Trump liable for battery and defamation in E. Jean Carroll trial

 "Give me a date.
 November of 1995?
 November 7?
 April 3 of 1996?
 Sure.
 There's calendars.
 There's schedules.
 There's appointments.
 We could see where he was," Tacopina said during closing arguments Monday.
 "But of course, with no date, no month, no year, can't present an alibi.
 Can't call witnesses."

 They also questioned why she chose not to contact police after the incident, and why she later described her life as "fabulous" in spite of her claimed emotional distress.
-Ultimately, Tacopina argued, it was more plausible that Carroll and her friends had "colluded" to advance a false story because they "hated Donald Trump with a passion."
+It was more plausible, Tacopina argued, that Carroll and her friends had "colluded" to advance a false story because they "hated Donald Trump with a passion."

 The Carroll trial was one of a number of legal proceedings involving the former president amid his campaign for the 2024 presidential election.